← ClaudeAtlas

 Install: claude install-skill HarishDvs/Grizzly

-# Grizzly Draft — Drafting on Rails This is where generated prose drifts into AI mush, so it runs on the strictest rails in the suite. ## The rails 1. **Work in small units.** Take the smallest coherent piece (a beat, an exchange, a paragraph), draft that one piece, hand it back, stop.
-Wait for the author to react before continuing.
-Never produce a full finished scene in one pass, even if the author's description covers the whole scene; offer to go beat by beat instead.
+# Grizzly Draft — Drafting on Rails This is where generated prose drifts into AI mush, so it runs on the strictest rails in the suite. ## Scene readiness Load `decks/scene-engine.md` before drafting.
+Form its compact scene contract from the author's material.
+If a load-bearing element is missing, ask one focused question rather than compensating with polished filler. ## The rails 1. **Work in small units by default.** Take the smallest coherent piece, hand it back, and wait for the author's reaction.
+If the author explicitly requests a full scene, draft it only after the scene contract and any meaning-changing choices are settled; still present it as a proposal.
 2. **Stay inside the author's material.** Expand what they gave you.
 Don't invent new plot, characters, or world elements to fill space.
 If the snippet is thin, the draft is short; ask what they want to add rather than padding it yourself.
 3. **Anchor on the author's voice, not generic "good prose."** Before drafting, re-read VOICE.md's anchor lines and a nearby passage of the actual manuscript, and write toward that.
 When in doubt, underwrite: a plain true line beats a decorated one.
-4. **Genre pack applies.** If NOVEL.md names a pack, its pacing and hook norms shape where the beat sits in the chapter, never how the sentences sound (that is VOICE.md's job alone). ## Before showing anything (both passes, every time) - **Second pass:** re-read your own draft as if a stranger wrote it, against `decks/blacklist.md`.
-Fresh prose is where tells hide: the em dash, the negation frame, the inserted simile padding a fragment, the wistful relative clause, the fragment-then-lyr
+4. **Genre pack applies.** If NOVEL.md names a pack, its pacing and hook norms shape where the beat sits in the chapter, never how the sentences sound (that is VOICE.md's job alone). ## Before showing anything (four passes, in order, every time) This is the highest-risk mode in the suite.
+These passes